UBIC-repo/core/README.md

 UBIC works like basic income on a blockchain, but can also be implemented by other projects for KYC-applications.
 UBIC will soon allow reliable pseudonymous voting (one person, one vote) and other applications as well that require a functionality to avoid sybil attacks.

-Sybil attacks - people receiving multiple basic incomes at once - are harder on UBIC than elsewhere because you are required to proof your uniqueness with a Non-transferable proof of Signatur-Knowledge connected to your unique E-Passport.
+Sybil attacks - people receiving multiple basic incomes at once - are harder on UBIC than elsewhere because you are required to prove your uniqueness with a -Non-transferable proof of Signatur-Knowledge- of your E-Passport.

-Your identity is NOT revealed that way to other participants of the system.
+Your identity is NOT revealed to other participants of the system.

 The UBIC-Wallet is still in an early stage but does provide all basic functionalities a Wallet requires.
 You can send transactions, receive them and register a passport in order to get your UBIC cryptoUBI.